arneish/CUDA-PCA-jacobi/README.md

 - This programming assignment was undertaken by the owner as a part of lab requirements in the course COL380: Introduction to Parallel Programming and Distributed Computing (Sem-II, 2018-19) (instructor Prof. Subodh V. Sharma) at Indian Institute of Technology (IIT), Delhi in March 2019.
 - The problem statement is included.
 The following sections describe the assignment submission requirements and how to use the starter codes.

-# STARTER CODES & PROBLEM STATEMENTS: col380_lab3_suite
+# Problem Statement & Starter Codes: col380_lab3_suite
 - Problem Statement: Implement Principal Component Analysis with Singular Vector Decomposition in CUDA
 - Cloned from: github.com/dvynjli/col380_lab3_suite/